cse-labs/res-edge-labs/README.md

-# Kubernetes in Codespaces
+# Resilient Edge Labs

 ## Introduction

 Kubernetes is hard.
 Getting started and set up for the first time can take weeks to get right.
 Managing deployments on a fleet of Kubernetes clusters on the edge brings even more challenges.

-Kubernetes in Codespaces (KiC) is a `game-changer` for the end-to-end Kubernetes app development cycle from a local cluster to deployments on the edge.
-It reduces the initial friction and empowers the developer to get started and deployed to a dev/test environment within *minutes*.
-The pre-configured Codespaces environment includes a `Kubernetes` cluster and custom command line interfaces (`kic` and `flt`) that help streamline the initial learning curve to Kubernetes development commands.
+Kubernetes in Codespaces (KiC) is a `game-changer` for the end-to-end Kubernetes development lifecycle from a local cluster to deployments on the edge.
+KiC reduces the initial friction and empowers the developer to get started and deployed to a dev/test environment within minutes.
+The pre-configured Codespaces environment includes a `Kubernetes` cluster and a custom CLI (`kic`) that help streamline the initial Kubernetes learning curve.

-This repo walks through the rich end-to-end developer experience via a series of labs.
+These labs walks through the rich end-to-end developer experience of KiC.
 The labs start by walking you through creating, building, testing, and deploying an application on a local cluster running inside Codespaces ([inner-loop](./README.md#inner-loop)) with a complete [CNCF observability](https://landscape.cncf.io/card-mode?category=observability-and-analysis&project=graduated,incubating,sandbox) stack ([Grafana](https://grafana.com/), [Prometheus](https://prometheus.io/docs/introduction/overview/), and [Fluent Bit](https://fluentbit.io/)).
-Then, the labs move on to the next step of deploying the application to a test cluster in the Cloud ([outer-loop](./README.md#outer-loop)).
-There are also several [advanced labs](./README.md#advanced-labs) that cover centralized monitoring, canary deployments, and targeting different devices.

 ## Prerequisites